JetBrains/teamcity-documentation/topics/pull-requests.md

         * __Pull Requests filtering__:
            * __By authors__: _Members of the same organization_
            * __By target branch__: leave blank to apply no filters and monitor all new pull requests in the repository, or explicitly specify the target branch (in this example, _`master`_)
    * Test the connection and, if successful, click __Save__.
+3. Add a [VCS trigger](configuring-vcs-triggers.md) to the build configuration.

 That's it!
 Now, whenever a member of your GitHub organization sends a pull request to the `master` branch, TeamCity acts as follows:
 1. Detects the pull request sent to the `master` branch.
 2. Runs the `web-app` build configuration: collects sources, builds and tests the app according to your predefined build steps.
 3. Displays information about the processed pull request on the build configuration __Overview__ page.
 You can instantly see the pull request status (1) and refresh the information about its state (2).

    <img src="PullRequestOverviewInfo.png" width="500" alt="Pull Request information in Build Overview"/>

-__Pro Tip__
+__Pro Tips__

 You can automate your setup further, so TeamCity:
-* sends a build status back to GitHub after the build finishes, with the [Commit Status Publisher](commit-status-publisher.md) build feature
+* Sends a build status back to GitHub after the build finishes, with the [Commit Status Publisher](commit-status-publisher.md) build feature.
-* merges the pull request in GitHub if the build finishes successfully, with the [Automatic Merge](automatic-merge.md) build feature
+* Merges the pull request in GitHub if the build finishes successfully, with the [Automatic Merge](automatic-merge.md) build feature.
+* If you want to run a whole [build chain](build-chain.md) on a pull request, remember to add the Pull Requests feature to each build configuration of the chain.
+To simplify this procedure, you can set everything in a [build configuration template](build-configuration-template.md) and then create these build configurations based on it.

 <seealso>
         <category ref="blog">